TOMORI233/mysort/README.md

 #### 2.4 Re-cluster

 `recluster` is for merging and splitting in 2-D PCA view.
 You can generate a polygon to select spikes whose cluster index you want to alter.
+After selection, right click the PCA view and click `confirm` to continue with your work.
+Or you can also preview waveforms, PCA, spike amplitude and SSE of the selected region, and redo the selection if unsatisfied.

 ```matlab
 result = mysort(data);